chipsalliance/t1/README.md

 ### Lanes Basic Profiles:
 - Default support for multiple lanes(32-bits per-lane).
 - Load to Multiple-Exec to Store to Load chaining-ability.
-- RAM-based configurable banked SRAM, with DualPort, TwoPort, SinglePort supports.
+- RAM-based configurable banked SRAM with DualPort, TwoPort, and SinglePort supports.
 - Pipelined/Asynchronous Vector Function Unit (VFU) with comprehensive chaining support.
 Allocating 4 VFU slots per lane, multiple and different VFU can be attached to the corresponding lane.
 - T1 lane execution can skip masked elements for the mask instructions that are all masked to accommodate the sparsity of the mask.
 - We use a direct-connected lane interconnection for `widen` and `narrow` instructions.